jreisinger/runp/README.md

-`runp` -- run commands in parrallel.
+`runp` - run commands in parrallel.
 Useful when you want to run multiple commands (like those in `commands` folder) at the same time.

-Build for multiple systems and architectures:
+Build (for multiple systems and architectures):

 ```
 ./go-cross-compile.sh runp.go